 There are a number of reasons why you might have chosen to represent yourself in court.
 Perhaps the solicitor or barrister fees are just too expensive, or you’re unable to find one to suit your circumstances.
 Perhaps you want closer control over how your case is run, or feel that you need more emotional support than a solicitor or barrister can give.

 Whatever your reasons, it can be reassuring to know that you can still call on the assistance of a McKenzie Friend to help you through the legal process when you go to court.

 In a previous blog post, we took you through the basics of what a McKenzie Friend can offer and why you might benefit from such guidance.
 McKenzie Friends are a knowledgeable, valuable and respected option when representing yourself, and can help you, as a litigant, to navigate through your family law case.
-It is important to recognise, however, that not all McKenzie Friends are regulated as Family Law Decisions McKenzie Friends are.
+It is important to recognise, however, that not all McKenzie Friends are corporate members of the Institute of Paralegals and as qualified and experienced as Family Law Decisions McKenzie Friends are.
 As we always recommend, it’s essential to make sure you’re choosing an informed and effective individual to assist with your case, rather than relying on novice or incompetent assistance which can actually hinder your progress.
 But more on this later.

 What a McKenzie Friend can offer you

 Let’s start with all of the ways in which you might benefit from the services and help of a McKenzie Friend:

 - Communication of information – you can communicate information, including filed evidence, to your McKenzie Friend to obtain advice or information in relation to proceedings.
 The opposing legal representatives or Litigant in Person should ensure that documents are served to you in good time so that you can seek assistance regarding their content from your McKenzie Friend in advance of any hearing or Advocate’s meeting.